opengovsg/GoGovSG/README.md

 Because redirects are served directly from the backend, shortlinks can be accessed via `localhost:3000/shortlink`, but that is really being proxied to `localhost:8080/shortlink`.
-One-time passwords for all log-in attempts on localhost are obtained using [maildev](https://github.com/maildev/maildev) and accesed via `http://localhost:1080/`.
+One-time passwords for all log-in attempts on localhost are obtained using [maildev](https://github.com/maildev/maildev) and accessed via `http://localhost:1080/`.

 ### Setting up the infrastructure